lubuntu-team/manual/source/3/3.2/3.2.12/power_management.rst

 To enable changing the backlight brightness when your computer is idle check the :guilabel:`Enable Backlight Change` checkbox.
 To change the brightness of your screen when idle change the :guilabel:`Backlight` slider.
 To change how long to reduce your brightness on your laptop change the :guilabel:`Idle time` field.
 To have the screen reduce brightness even when plugged in uncheck the :guilabel:`On battery discharging` checkbox.

+To change what buttons do in regards to power use the :guilabel:`Power keys` tab.
+To change what the power button does use the :guilabel:`Power Key Action` menu.
+To change what the suspend button does use the :guilabel:`Suspend Key Action`.
+To change what the hibernate button  does use the :guilabel:`Hibernate Key Action` menu.

 To reset your changes press the :guilabel:`Reset` button.
 To close Power Management press the :kbd:`Escape` key or press the :guilabel:`Close` button.

 Screenshot